 - take your flask on long trips so that you will always have a hot drink at hand

 - say no to single use plastic bags, use a backpack or reusable bag for your shopping

 - refuse single-use packaging

-- resist a straw or a buy a re-usable one
+- resist a plastic straw or buy a re-usable one

 - avoid single-use plastics in the bathroom

 - get local milk in reusable glass bottles